 Applications are considered for Fall term admission.
 The application deadline is December 1st.

 Filling out an application is easy and can be accomplished through the online application system.
-But you’ll need to assemble a few things before you start, including a resume or CV, names and e-mail address of three people who can comment on your academic and research skills, an applicant statement, a credit or debit card to pay the application fee ($75-95), unofficial transcripts or academic records from each secondary learning institution attended, GRE scores and, if applicable, TOEFL scores.
+But you’ll need to assemble a few things before you start, including a resume or CV, names and e-mail address of three people who can comment on your academic and research skills, an applicant statement, a credit or debit card to pay the application fee ($75-95), unofficial transcripts or academic records from each secondary learning institution attended, GRE scores if available and, if applicable, TOEFL scores.

 Students in Comparative and Molecular Biosciences (CMB) are engaged in research in a variety of areas in biomedical sciences at the intersection of animal and human health.
 Our students study infectious and zoonotic diseases, genetics and genomics, molecular mechanisms of health and disease, virology and bacteriology, among other areas of research.